jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/advpipeline/index.md

 Name  | Value
 ------------- | -------------
-CF_HOSTNAME | DeliveryPipelineSample
+CF_HOSTNAME | DeliveryPipelineSample-[uniqueText]
 TEST_URL  | set_in_job
 CF_DOMAIN | mybluemix.net

+Where `[uniqueText]` is a string of your own choosing.
+If the hostname is not unique across Bluemix, the deployment will fail.

 When finished, click **SAVE**.

-You now have an FVT stage that will take successful builds from the Build stage, run a deploy job and, using a test script, run tests against the deployed application.
+You now have an FVT stage that will take successful builds from the Build stage, run a deploy job and, using the included test script, run tests against the deployed application.

 ### Create the PROD-US South stage